symfony/symfony-docs/cookbook/assetic/php.rst

 Organizing your Web Asset Files
 -------------------------------

-This example shows the common scenario of using the Bootstrap framework, the jQuery library, the FontAwesome icon fonts and some regular CSS and JavaScript application files (called ``main.css`` and ``main.js``).
-The recommended directory structure for this set-up is the following:
+This example will include a setup using the Bootstrap CSS framework, jQuery, FontAwesome and some regular CSS and and JavaScript application files (called ``main.css`` and ``main.js``).
+The recommended directory structure for this set-up looks like this:

 .. code-block:: text